These Are Officially The 13 Unluckiest People in The World

 We’re not particularly superstitious here at Casino.org.
 Of course, it helps at the poker table if fate’s cards are in your favor, but ultimately you make your own luck, right?

 Yet, sometimes when you’re on the casino floor, some people just seem to have the rub of the green.
-And then there are those who could walk right past a four-leaf clover.
-For every lottery winner, there’s always someone who misplaced that winning ticket.
+On the other hand there are those who can’t get a winning hand for love or money.

 So, just for fun, we decided to do a little digging and compile a list featuring 13 of the unluckiest people in the world.